Introduction to Halx

 Narrative Commentary

 Halx is a personal analysis encompassing sociological and psychological interactions between environment and relationships.
 The core concept builds on George Herbert Mead's Theory of Self, in which an individual's identity, or "self" is largely constructed by external factors.
 Combining this with behaviorial pyschology, Halx showcases the ways conditioning manifests in different roles.
 The sub-concept that motivates conditioning is Conflict Theory.
 Scarcity in resources creates struggles within the social order.
-Power imbalance is maintained through government and religion.
+Power imbalance is maintained through the clan system and religion.